Zenock: Interpretation

 The Book of Mormon narrator Nephi quotes Zenock along with other nonbiblical and biblical prophets as part of a transition of topic and tone in the record he describes himself keeping.
 The first portion of Nephi's narration pertains to the history and experiences of his family (1 Nephi 1–18).
-Nephi introduces Zenock and others in 1 Nephi 19–2 Nephi 5 while also writing more about spiritual topics.
+Nephi introduces Zenock and others in 1 Nephi 19–2 Nephi 5 while writing more about spiritual topics.
 These citations produce what Frederick W. Axelgard calls an "intense prophetic aspect" of the writing, and after citing Zenock and others, Nephi narrates having a spiritual experience.
 Nephi citing biblical and nonbiblical prophets provides a bridge between the event- and narrative- focused beginning of his record and the more spiritual and prophetic latter part.

 A Book of Mormon prophet named Alma cites Zenock during his ministry in the city of Zoram.
 While teaching a group of economically poor Zoramites, Alma brings up Zenock and how he was misunderstood and made an outcast.
 The account of Zenock being an oppressed prophet suggests sympathy with the poor Zoramites amid the injustices they face.
 By quoting Zenock, Alma sets up his companion Amulek's central message calling for the Zoramites to maintain faith in Christ despite their limited circumstances.
 Citing Zenock also serves a rhetorical purpose against the wealthy Zoramites opposed to Alma.
 Alma quotes Zenock saying, "Thou art angry, O Lord, with this people, because they will not understand thy mercies which thou hast bestowed upon them because of thy Son".
 Zenock's reference to people who refused to understand his own messianic prophecies serves as Alma's indirect reference to his audience's rejection of Jesus as described in Alma's message.

-Alma's reference to Zenock while preaching to the economically poor group of Zoramites suggests that within the setting of the book's narrative, familiarity with recorded scriptures is high among Nephites, such that even the socioeconomically disadvantaged are conversant with the contents of the brass plates which contain Zenock's teachings.

 While narrating a divine cataclysm that affects the Nephites, Mormon refers to Zenock and affirms that the events confirmed Zenock's prophecies.
 As narrator, Mormon presents Zenock's prophecy and its fulfilment within the narrative as proof that religious faith is reasonable.

 Reception

-Early Mormonism

-Orson Pratt, an apostle in the early Latter Day Saint movement and in the LDS Church, expressed his belief that additional prophecies from Zenock were contained in additional ancient plates hidden in the hill Cumorah to someday be recovered and revealed by the will of God.